spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ## Wrap-Up

-In this tutorial, you learned how to deploy a VMware PCG using Palette CLI and utilize it to deploy a Palette cluster with a sample Kubernetes application to your VMware vSphere environment.
+In this tutorial, you learned how to deploy a VMware PCG using Palette CLI.
+Then, you used the PCG to support the deployment of a Palette cluster with a sample Kubernetes application to your VMware vSphere environment.
 Next, you accessed the Hello Universe application landing page through the exposed service URL.